Naval Science (NROTC)

 NROTC Scholarships

 To qualify for a national NROTC scholarship you must be a U.S. citizen not less than 17 years old by September 1 of your first year of college and no more than 23 years old that same year.
-Additionally you must be physically qualified by Naval or Marine Corps standards and have a minimum SAT score of 550 verbal, 540 math or a minimum ACT score of 22 verbal and 21 math.
-Sophomores not enrolled in the NROTC program can compete nationally for a two-year scholarship by March of their sophomore year.
-Competitive applicants should have completed three terms of calculus with a grade of C or better and earned a 3.0 cumulative grade-point average or better.
+Additionally, you must be physically qualified by Navy or Marine Corps standards.
+Navy scholarship candidates must have a minimum SAT score of 550 verbal, 540 math (and 1100 combined) or a minimum ACT score of 22 English and 21 math (and 44 combined).
+Marine Corps scholarship candidates must have a minimum combined SAT score of 1000 (Math and Evidence Based Reading and Writing only), an ACT minimum composite score of 22, or a minimum Armed Forces Qualification Test (AFQT) score of 74.
+For more information about Naval ROTC scholarship opportunities, visit the website or contact your local Navy-Marine Corps recruiting office.
+For specific information about OSU NROTC or questions regarding the two-year NROTC scholarships, visit the website or call the unit at 541-737-5620 or 541-737-6289.

 College Program